 The Large Munsterlander is a beautiful, large, lean, well-balanced canine covered in a slightly wavy coat that is feathered on the front legs, back legs and tail.
 Its flat head has a long muzzle, brown nose, thin hanging ears and dark brown eyes.
 Its strong neck leads to a deep chest, nimble legs and a long, thick tail.
-Overall, the Munsterlander—whether small or large—has an elegant and agile look.
+Overall, —whether small or large—it has an elegant and agile look.

 Even-tempered but alert, the Large Munsterlander is also very huggable—just try and you’ll see.
 Hardworking outside, steady inside, it’s a perfect dog for the outdoorsy household.
 Take the Munsterlander on a long hike and it will lead you through many adventures, following birds and critters, stomping through woods and water.

 Both Small and Large Munsterlanders are decent-sized dogs with a love for the outdoors.
 Apartment living might not suit them.
 A home with easy access to a fenced yard is ideal.
 Daily walks are essential, but time off the leash is also recommended.
-The Munsterlander loves to hike and explore.
+It loves to hike and explore.